 Crete, the Battle, and the Resistance

 Publishing date: Sep 2005

 You don’t need to be a fan of WWII to adore this book!
 This is one of those amazing readings you only find once in a while and that it’s hard to put down.

-The author, a well-known WWII historian, puts the Battle of Crete in a larger context while it also manages to paint an accurate picture of the life on the island during the Nazi occupation.
+The author, a well-known WWII historian, puts the Battle of Crete in a larger context while also managing to paint an accurate picture of life on the island during the Nazi occupation.

 The Battle For Heraklion Crete 1941

 Publishing date: Feb 2017